TabMGP: Martingale Posterior with TabPFN: Validity of TabMGP as a Martingale Posterior

 As an alternative, we track the sample path of $\theta(F_{N})$ as $N$ increases, as in \citet{fong23martingale}.
 After all, we need $\theta(F_{N})$ to converge $\bP$-a.s. to conduct meaningful statistical inference.
 We refer to these diagnostic plots as the ``trace plot'' and inspect them in Appendix~\ref{sec:diagnostics}.
-We observe that the sample path of $\theta(F_{N})$ does converge in most of our experiment, thus suggesting that the a.c.i.d.~condition is too restrictive for our purpose of establishing the existence of $\theta(F_{\infty})$.
+We observe that the sample path of $\theta(F_{N})$ does converge in most of our experiments, thus suggesting that the a.c.i.d.~condition is too restrictive for our purposes in establishing the existence of $\theta(F_{\infty})$.